Piloting Copilot, Codex, and StarCoder2: Hot Temperature, Cold Prompts, or Black Magic?: Experimental set up

 Several language models and code assistant exist for code suggestion.
-We consider two popular code assistants, Codex and Copilot.
-There are several reasons why we chose these two tools: they provide state-of-the-art performance; they are capable of targeting different programming languages; they are rather mature tools, already widely used, and come with a set of APIs.
+We first consider two popular code assistants, Codex and Copilot.
+There are several reasons why we chose these two tools: they provide state-of-the-art performance \red{at the time of this experiment in 2022}; they are capable of targeting different programming languages; they are rather mature tools, already widely used, and come with a set of APIs.
 Another interesting property is that Codex and Copilot rely on the same language model.
-This apparent similarity in fact hides many differences that we wish to explore. \emph{Copilot can be thought of as a thorough engineering of Codex, providing a chance for research to evaluate sensitivity in various configuration settings and acquire insights about how to configure (pilot) language models.}
+This apparent similarity in fact hides many differences that we wish to explore. \emph{Copilot can be thought of as a thorough engineering of Codex, providing a chance for research to evaluate sensitivity in various configuration settings and acquire insights about how to configure (pilot) language models.} Note that our experiment was run in the summer of 2022, which influenced our choice of tools.
+In particular, we used the available version of Copilot at that time and not today version of Copilot X. We also were able to experiment with Codex that was available with open access at that time.
+Knowing about the contamination issues with GPT-4 on which Copilot X is based, our paper is at unique position of studying two tools that were not contaminated with HumanEval programs. \red{Finally, we replicated our experiment with the open-source LLM StarCoder in 2024.}